5 free tools to create animated GIFs

 How to use animated GIFs in VideoScribe

-Using GIFs in VideoScribe for browser
+Using GIFs in VideoScribe

 VideoScribe for browser image library GIFs folder

 To upload a GIF that you found somewhere else or one that you created yourself, make sure the GIF file is saved to your desktop files.
 Then, you can upload it just like you upload your own images.
-In your VideoScribe for browser, click the Add Image icon and then click the Upload icon in the top right of the Add Image window.
+In your VideoScribe, click the Add Image icon and then click the Upload icon in the top right of the Add Image window.
 This will allow you to browse your desktop files and select your saved GIF.
 Click Open to add it to your canvas.

 Already using animated GIFs in your scribes?
 We'd love to see how they're looking.
 Share them with us on Facebook and Twitter.